 Volunteers can take a great deal of pride and feel a high degree of ownership through seeing the positive change their efforts have brought about.
-There are opportunities for skills development and for communities to take more control of their natural heritage, learning about and from it.
+There are opportunities for skills development and for communities to take more control of their natural heritage.
 Raising awareness and understanding and forming a close bond between people and place will lead to more and better informed debates and the establishment of valuable connections between expert and community values.